VVVVVan/mcts_improve/README.md

 ## Next steps
 Fan
-- Run 8\*8 Othello games
-- Run Vanilla MCTS with UCT and NN
+- Wrap up the code and write the paper.

 ## Contributing
 **TODO**